 - Although certain Catholic orders (e.g. Carthusians, Cistercians) are known for especially strict acts of Asceticism, even more rigorous ascetic practices were common in the early Church, and the deserts of the Middle East were at one time said to have been inhabited by thousands of Christian hermits.

-- Interestingly, Siddhartha Gautama (the Buddha), who initially counselled an ascetic life, eventually rejected extreme Asceticism as an impediment to ultimate freedom, recommending instead the "Middle Way".
+- Interestingly, Siddhartha Gautama (the Buddha), who initially counseled an ascetic life, eventually rejected extreme Asceticism as an impediment to ultimate freedom, recommending instead the "Middle Way".

-- Although Asceticism is not an important tradition in Islam, apart from from in Sufism (which is even named for the rough woollen robe of the ascetic), the Prophet Muhammad himself practiced great austerities, verging on Asceticism.
+- Although Asceticism is not an important tradition in Islam, apart from in Sufism (which is even named for the rough woolen robe of the ascetic), the Prophet Muhammad himself practiced great austerities, verging on Asceticism.